de-jcup/winfoom/README.md

 |kerberos.login.minInterval|The minimum interval successful Kerberos login is allowed (seconds)|Integer|30|

 ### Authentication
-* For HTTP proxy type, Winfoom uses the current Windows user credentials to authenticate to the remote proxy.
+* For HTTP proxy type, Winfoom uses the current Windows user credentials to authenticate to the remote proxy, unless you uncheck the `Use system credentials` checkbox.
-  On Linux/Macos you need to provide the user and password (or DOMAIN\user and password if the DOMAIN is required)
+  On Linux/Macos or on Windows with `Use system credentials` unchecked you need to provide the user and password (or DOMAIN\user and password if the DOMAIN is required)
-* For SOCKS5 proxy type, the user/password need the be provided when required.
+* For SOCKS5 proxy type, the user/password need to be provided when required.

 ### Error codes
 Starting with v2.6.0 Winfoom gives back the following HTTP error codes when there is no response from the remote proxy for various reasons: